Dominic Hamilton-Leathart, BA, MA, BACP

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP), and abide by their ethical framework for the counselling and psychotherapy professions.

 I have continued to hone my craft and passion through ongoing professional development and regular clinical supervision.
-For example, I am currently undertaking further postgraduate training in Acceptance and Commitment Therapy (ACT) to augment the versatility of my counselling approach and thus incorporate ACT procedures into my practice.
+I have undertaken further postgraduate training in Acceptance and Commitment Therapy (ACT) to augment the versatility of my counselling approach and thus incorporate ACT procedures into my practice.

 My primary academic interests include the therapeutic properties and applications of cognitive-emotional defusion, unconditional positive regard, and self-compassion.

-As a Christian, I am also interested in the role of the transcendent in therapy for those whose sense of meaning and purpose derives from the numinous.
+As I’m in the midst of exploring my faith, I am interested in the role of the transcendent in therapy for those whose sense of meaning and purpose derives from the numinous.
 You are welcome to bring your religious or spiritual beliefs and practices into your counselling.

 Why Counselling?